-As discussed in the Supply Supervision with VXx Inputs section, the VXx input pins on the ADM1063 have dual functionality.
-The second function is as a digital logic input to the device.
-Therefore, the ADM1063 can be configured for up to five digital inputs.
+As discussed in the Supply Supervision with VXx Inputs section, the VXx input pins on the ADM1064 have dual functionality.
+The second function is as digital logic inputs to the device.
+Therefore, the ADM1064 can be configured for up to five digital inputs.
 These inputs are TTL-/CMOS-compatible.
 Standard logic signals can be applied to the pins: RESET from reset generators, PWRGD signals, fault flags, manual resets, and so on.
 These signals are available as inputs to the SE and, therefore, can be used to control the status of the PDOs.
 The inputs can be configured to detect either a change in level or an edge.

 When configured for level detection, the output of the digital block is a buffered version of the input.
 When configured for edge detection, a pulse of programmable width is output from the digital block once the logic transition is detected.
-The width is programmable from 0 $\mu$ s to 100 $\mu$ s.
+The width is programmable from $0~\mu s$ to $100~\mu s$.